 Additional extended learning opportunities are planned to support student engagement and support positive social/emotional health.
+These include project-based learning, team sports opportunities, field trips to the local colleges, and feedback and planning meetings.
 Opportunities to provide staff with more professional development to support learning loss, targeted reading assessments and interventions, and engagement strategies and supports for social/emotional health are also planned.
 Students will be provided with more opportunities for targeted interventions, extended learning opportunities, additional work-based learning opportunities, and enrichment activities.
+HCOE reclassifies English Learners (EL) infrequently, therefore an EL Reclassification rate is not applicable.
+State Priorities that do not apply to HCOE CCS: 4-G, 4-H, 4-F.